wp-plugins/frontpage-slideshow/readme.txt

 * v 0.9.6.2 : Turn back to a fully usable state, adding beginning transitions effects changing
 * v 0.9.7 : Fixes an issue that making the slider to slide too many times when clicking on the buttons many times.
 Add the auto-calculation of buttons height.
 * v 0.9.8 : Passed all inline javascript to javascript blocs ; CSS styles are now inserted via Javascript, only on pages where the slideshow must appear ; added rounded corners option ; fixed visual bug onto the admin page ; fixed a functional bug into options datas validation process
+* v 0.9.9 : Introduce the templating system : all functions that format the slider (html/css/js) are in template script, allowing people to create their very own templates.

 == Screenshots ==